-There was no doubt that this situation was beyond me.
-Desperately looking around, I noticed Robert’s Riviera parked next to my minibus.
+Fighting my dismay, I noticed my neighbor Robert’s Riviera parked next to my minibus.

 “Mike,” I said, “There’s a guy here.
 Combat experience.
-He knows.
+He knows, man.
 He can help.”

 Mike blubbered something about the secrecy of his missions.
-I assured him that Robert wasn’t the government and that he could help him deal with this.
-He shook his head “no.”
+I tried to assure him that Robert wasn’t the government, that he would know what to do.
+He shook his head no.

-“Got an ex-Marine with severe problems here,” I whispered.
+“Got a Marine with severe problems here,” I said.

 “Where?” he asked.

-I turned and saw Mike at the bottom of the stairs slumping toward the corner of the fourplex.
+We looked around and saw Mike at the bottom of the stairs, ducking under the clothesline and heading for the front of our fourplex.

-Robert shouted, “Marine!” like a drill sergeant.
-Mike stopped, looked up at us, and immediately started to turn away.
+Robert shouted, “Marine!”
+Mike stopped, looked up at us, but immediately started to turn away.

 “Marine!”
 Robert yelled again, pointing the stub of his forearm at him.

-As we approached, Robert gave me a sign to stay back.
-I did.
-He knelt in front of Mike.
+Robert gave me a sign to stay back as he knelt in front of Mike.